 Related: Complete guide to home renovation loans

-Many buyers are surprised at what the 203k allows them to do.
-This loan can be used solely for cosmetic purposes, not just when a home is in severe disrepair.
-You can remodel a kitchen or bathroom, adding amenities like granite countertops and high-end appliances.
-The repairs don’t even need to be necessary to make the home eligible for FHA financing.
 In other words, if a home has a functional kitchen, but it’s outdated, the buyer could use a 203k loan to remodel cabinets and countertops, upgrade appliances, and the like, with a 203k loan.

-If the property you are looking at needs structural repairs to qualify for financing, you will need to use a full 203k instead of a Streamline 203k, or find a different property.
+If the property you are looking at needs structural repairs to qualify for financing, you will need to use a Full 203k instead of a Streamline 203k or find a different property.

-- Roofs, gutters and downspouts
+- Roofs, gutters, and downspouts

-- HVAC, Plumbing & Electrical
+- HVAC, plumbing & electrical

-- Disabled person’s accessibility improvements
+- Accessibility improvements

 - Lead-based paint stabilization